PowerShell/Community-Blog/README.md

 This repository is for submissions for posts to the [PowerShell Community Blog][1].
 We welcome submissions to the blog from anyone in the community.

-Submissions for articles on this blog are governed by the [Microsoft Open Source Code of Conduct][2] or the [.NET Foundation Code of Conduct][3].
-For more information, see the [Code of Conduct FAQ][4].

 ## The Purpose of This Blog

 The intended purpose of the PowerShell Community Blog is to provide a platform for the PowerShell